HackThisSite/dns01cf/README.md

 ### SCENARIOS

-*dns01cf* allows you to perform ACME DNS-01 validation across as many domains and sub-domains as you want, provided at least one of your domains is behind CloudFlare.
-You do not have to move all of your domains behind CloudFlare to use them with *dns01cf*, nor will *dns01cf* need API or other access to any of them.
+*dns01cf* allows you to perform ACME DNS-01 validation across as many domains and sub-domains as you want, provided at least one of your domains is behind Cloudflare.
+You do not have to move all of your domains behind Cloudflare to use them with *dns01cf*, nor will *dns01cf* need API or other access to any of them.
 We will use a validation method known as [domain aliasing](https://dan.langille.org/2019/02/01/acme-domain-alias-mode/), where the `_acme-challenge` DNS-01 validation hostname is set as a CNAME that points to another location where the validation will actually occur.

-#### One domain behind CloudFlare (Domain Aliasing)
+#### One domain behind Cloudflare (Domain Aliasing)

 Designate a domain that will act as the central ACME DNS-01 challenge domain.
 (We will use `dns-domain.com` in our examples.)
 If you prefer, you can also designate one or more sub-domains where all ACME DNS-01 challenges will be consolidated.
 (We will use `acme-challenges.dns-domain.com` in our examples.)